POTTY TRAINING/CRATE TRAINING YOUR NEW PUPPY

 - Encourage your puppy to go inside the crate, place treats inside of it.

 -You want your puppy to want to go inside it's crate and it will if it always gets praised and treats for doing so.
 Allow your pup sufficient time to warm up to the crate without being enclosed in it.

 -When you have to leave make sure puppy is safely put away inside his crate.
-Be patient, crate training may take a while but the results will pay off.
+Be patient, crate training is important and the results will pay off.

-Your puppy will cry at night in it's crate in the beginning, so you can anticipate a few sleepless nights.
-Don't get frustrated, just understand that it is away from it's mom and litter mates and is undergoing a big adjustment.
+Your puppy might cry at night in their crate in the beginning, so you can possibly anticipate a few sleepless nights.
+However, since our puppies were introduced to the crate at seven weeks of age, they do adjust very quickly in their new homes.
+If your puppy takes a bit longer than most, don't get frustrated, just understand that it is away from it's mom and litter mates and is undergoing a big adjustment.
 Do not take the puppy out if he cries, this will just prolong his crying and train your pup to cry more.
-If they cry for more than 15 minutes, take them out to go to the bathroom once.
+If they cry for more than 10 minutes, take them out to go to the bathroom once.

-- Understand there there will be piddles.
+- Understand there there can be piddles.
 Potty training takes just a little while, but soon your Golden will get the hang of it.
 The first step is to always keep an eye on your pup.
 You can usually tell when he/she is about to piddle (usually they sniff around quite a bit and walk around in the same spot).
 As soon as you see the signs, bring them outside to the area where you would like them to go.
-Your puppy has a very small bladder, so take them to that spot at least once every thirty minutes (except during bedtime).
-If they do go, praise them; The more exaggerated the better and give a treat.
-Be sure to feed your puppy at least an hour or more before it goes to bed, and of course take it out right before bedtime.
+Your puppy has a very small bladder, so take them to that spot at least once every hour (except during bedtime).
+If they do go, praise them; the more exaggerated the better and give a treat.
+Be sure to feed your puppy at least two hours or more before going to bed, and of course take them out right before bedtime.